Update: ‘Ford’s electrified vehicles hit new levels in 2021’ section updated.

 On 10 May 2021, replying to a question in the Twitterverse that asked why Ford doesn’t plan to launch a Bronco EV, Farley Jr. said, “Why do you think we don’t?”.

 Two weeks later, on 26 May 2021, Ford held its “Delivering Ford+” themed 2021 Capital Markets Day event.
-During the event, Hau Thai-Tang, Chief Product Platform and Operations Officer, Ford, may have teased a Bronco EV while announcing the company’s new rear-wheel drive/all-wheel drive BEV flexible architecture.
+Here, Hau Thai-Tang, Chief Product Platform and Operations Officer, Ford, may have teased a Bronco EV while announcing the company’s new rear-wheel drive/all-wheel drive BEV flexible architecture.

-While talking about the various planned applications of the new dedicated BEV platform, Thai-Tang said that “it will underpin a range of emotive vehicles slated for production between now and 2030.”
+Talking about the various planned applications of Ford’s new dedicated BEV platform, Thai-Tang said that “it will underpin a range of emotive vehicles slated for production between now and 2030.”
 He showed the teaser (the article’s featured image) while saying that future EVs will include “rugged SUVs” for the company’s “adventure-seeking customers.”

-While some feel that Ford is better off introducing the Bronco EV as a direct challenger to the Electric Jeep Wrangler than a Bronco Sport Hybrid, it could be that both variants get electrified.
+Some feel that Ford is better off introducing the Bronco EV as a direct challenger to the Electric Jeep Wrangler than a Bronco Sport Hybrid, but it could be that both variants get electrified.
 With the company chief already leading media into speculation, a concept car could be in the making to gauge customer response.

 Ford’s electrified vehicles hit new levels in 2021

-The Blue Oval is seeing record sales of electrified vehicles (xEV models) in 2021, and the launch of the Ford Bronco Hybrid and Ford Bronco Sport Hybrid could only help maintain the momentum.
-In August, Ford managed to grow sales of electrified vehicles in the U.S. by 67.3 percent over last year.
+The company witnessed record sales of electrified vehicles (xEV models) during 2021, and the launch of the Ford Bronco Hybrid and Ford Bronco Sport Hybrid could only help maintain the momentum.

 On the Ford Bronco Hybrid model